 Grants are normally paid in December following the meeting of Governor’s in November.

-For full details of grants available, including eligibility details and an application form, please click on (to be arranged)
+For full details of grants available, including eligibility details and an application form, please click on the links below

 * Main source is ‘Bromyard – Minster, Manor and Town’ by Phyllis Williams